-Tennessee chapters are organized under the state association headed by a state advisor and four other state staff members.
+Tennessee chapters are organized under the state association headed by a state advisor and other state staff members.
 The state association conducts programs and hosts an annual convention run by the state officer team.

-The Tennessee FFA Association charters new chapters, provides direction, programmatic materials and support, and hosts the State FFA Convention which draws approximately 3,500 attendees each spring.
+The Tennessee FFA Association charters new chapters, provides direction, delivers programmatic materials and support, and hosts the State FFA Convention which draws approximately 3,500 attendees each spring.

 - Classroom education in agricultural and natural resource topics (such as plant and animal sciences, horticulture, forestry, etc.)

-- Hands-on supervised agricultural experiences (such as starting a business or working for an established company)
+- Hands-on Supervised Agricultural Experiences (such as starting a business or working for an established company)